Azure/dotnet-template-azure-iot-edge-module/README.md

 Check out the template details:
 ```
-PS C:\Users\qisun\Desktop> dotnet new aziotedgemodule --help
+PS C:\> dotnet new aziotedgemodule --help
 Usage: new [options]

 Options:
   -h, --help          Displays help for this command.
   -l, --list          Lists templates containing the specified name.
 If no name is specified, lists all templates.
   -n, --name          The name for the output being created.
-If no name is specified, the name of the current directory
+If no name is specified, the name of the current directory is used.
-is used.
   -o, --output        Location to place the generated output.
   -i, --install       Installs a source or a template pack.
   -u, --uninstall     Uninstalls a source or a template pack.